The Competency Matrix: Why and How?

 The skills matrix is a tool for mapping and assessing the specific skills of each employee within an organization.
 These may be technical skills (hard skills), behavioral skills (soft skills) or domain- or industry-specific skills.
 This matrix helps identify team strengths and weaknesses, plan training and development, and align employee skills with corporate objectives.

-On the other hand, the versatility matrix is a tool for assessing and visualizing each employee's ability to perform various tasks or roles within the organization.
+On the other hand versatility matrix is a tool for assessing and visualizing each employee's ability to perform various tasks or roles within the organization.
 It measures employees' flexibility and adaptability, and can help identify those who can be trained to take on multiple or interchangeable roles.
 This matrix can help improve team resilience and efficiency, by enabling better task allocation and providing cover in the event of absence or role change.

-The skills matrix and the versatility matrix are two distinct but complementary tools used in human resources management.
+Visit skills matrix and the versatility matrix are two distinct but complementary tools used in human resources management.
 Although they sometimes overlap, they have specific objectives and uses.

 Why build a skills and versatility matrix?